soheilpro/Sherlock-iOS/README.md

 ## Developers
 To build and run this app on your iDevices you need to have an Apple Developer account.

-For Dropbox support, you need to create a Dropbox App and update the AppDelegate.m file with your app key and secret.
+For Dropbox support, you need to create a Dropbox App and update the Dropbox.m file with your app key and secret.
 For Google Drive support, you need to create a project in the Google Developers Console and update the GoogleDrive.m file with your app's client id and secret.

 ## Contributing